 The Company accounts for its equity investments under the cost method of accounting when it does not have the ability to exercise significant influence over the investees.
 For investments where the Company has the ability to exercise significant influence, it uses the equity method of accounting.
-The Company's total equity investments were \$20.2 million as of both July 31, 2016 and January 31, 2016.
+The Company's total equity and cost method investments were \$22.2 million and \$20.2 million as of October 30, 2016 and January 31, 2016.
 All of these investments are in private companies and are included in "Other assets" within the condensed consolidated balance sheets.